Developing Executive Presence: The Leader's Ultimate Guide

 Founder, BostonSpeaks

 P.S.
 Don't miss out on an opportunity to elevate your executive presence!
-Join Gina Rapaport, our Head Public Speaking Coach, for an exclusive Executive Presence Masterclass on Wednesday, April 10th.
-Secure your spot now by registering HERE.
+Join Gina Rapaport, our Head Public Speaking Coach, for an exclusive Executive Presence Masterclass.
+WATCH THE REPLAY HERE.

 Part 1 - Understanding Executive Presence